One Missed Call (2003 film)

 One Missed Call (着信アリ, Chakushin ari) is a 2003 Japanese horror film directed by Takashi Miike.
 The film is based on the novel Chakushin Ari by Yasushi Akimoto.
 The plot revolves around Yumi Nakamura, a young psychology student whose friend Yoko gets a strange voice message on her cell phone.
-The message is dated two days in the future and Yoko can hear herself screaming in it.
-After Yoko mysteriously dies, her death sets off a chain of events which leads Yumi to discover that this phenomenon has been occurring throughout Japan long before Yoko received an alarming call from her future self.
 When Yumi receives a call with the date and time of her death, she struggles to save herself and learn the truth behind the calls.

-The film received a critically panned English-language adaptation in 2008.
+In 2008, the film was remade into a critically panned English-language adaptation.